Jawaharlal Nehru University sedition row: Response from Political Parties

-A number of political parties criticized the actions of the government, on the grounds that it was "an attempt by the BJP to push its Hindu nationalist agenda."
+Several political parties criticized the actions of the government, on the grounds that it was "an attempt by the BJP to push its Hindu nationalist agenda."
 Indian National Congress vice-president Rahul Gandhi said "It seems only the Bharatiya Janata Party and the Rashtriya Swayamsevak Sangh have the licence to say who is a traitor and who is a patriot".
 Gandhi visited the JNU campus in solidarity with the protesting students.
 The general secretary of the Communist Party of India (Marxist), Sitaram Yechury, tweeted "There can be no bigger farce than (Nathuram) Godse-worshippers putting out certificates on nationalism."
-Along with Communist Party of India secretary D. Raja and Janata Dal (United) representative K. C. Tyagi, Yechury asked Delhi chief minister Arvind Kejriwal to order a probe into the actions of the police.
+Along with the Communist Party of India secretary D. Raja and Janata Dal (United) representative K. C. Tyagi and Sitaram Yechury asked Delhi chief minister Arvind Kejriwal to order a probe into the actions of the police.
 Following the meeting, the Aam Aadmi Party government ordered a magisterial probe.
-A number of political figures attended public meetings held by students at JNU.
+Several political figures attended public meetings held by students at JNU.

 Ministers in the BJP government were supportive of the actions of the police.
-Rajnath Singh said "Be it JNU or any other institution, anti-India slogans can never be tolerated."
-Human Resource Development Minister Smriti Irani stated that the country (could) never tolerate any insult to Mother India.
+Rajnath Singh said, "Be it JNU or any other institution, anti-India slogans can never be tolerated."
+The Human Resource Development Minister Smriti Irani stated that the country (could) never tolerate any insult to Mother India.
 Minister of State Kiren Rijiju said that "Be it JNU or any other institution, anti-India slogans can never be tolerated."

 Community response

 Forty senior journalists from around the country, alumni of JNU, condemned the arrests stating that every university should protect dissenting members however unpalatable they may be to the mainstream opinion.
-They chastised the "government in power" for using the incidents as a ruse to attack a higher education institution and regarded at as a part of the attacks on dissent and freethinking.
+They chastised the "government in power" for using the incidents as a ruse to attack a higher education institution and regarded it as a part of the attacks on dissent and freethinking.
 A group of professors from the Indian Institute of Technology, Bombay said that the state cannot dictate the many meanings of what it means to be "Indian" or mandate the meaning of "nationalism."

 Lyricist and film director Gulzar said that he felt he and his country to be safe when he saw youngsters raising their voices in dissent.
 The BBC and several other commentators called the whole protest movement an "Indian spring" of 2016.
 Journalist Prem Shankar Jha described the arrests as an "abuse of the law," and stated that they constituted a "re-emergence of a totalitarian threat."

 In contrast, an article published by Mohandas Pai argued that university students needed to focus on their academic studies rather than politics.
 The article garnered substantial support online, although a number of people also disputed the article, making the argument that education involved more than just academic learning.